jimCresswell/jasmine-angular-tdd-demo/README.md

-# BDD with Jasmine and Angular
+# TDD with Jasmine and Angular

+A bit of TDD unit testing with Jasmine for Angular.